abdulrahman1s/Gabriel-bot/README.md

   - Reset All Channel Overwrites
   - Ban the suspected users
   - Set server verification level to **Highest**
-- Detect bad server name changes (Will revert it to the old name, current supported languages:)
+- Detect bad server name changes (will revert it to the old name)
+  - Supported languages
     - Arabic
     - English

 ### 📌 Requirements
 - Discord bot token